eric-hawthorne/relishpl-concurrent-db-xactions/README_INSTALL.txt

 6. Choose where you will create your mercurial repository

-   You will probable want to have your relish root i.e. relish home directory be one of the standard locations.
+   You will probably want to have your relish root i.e. relish home directory be one of the standard locations.
 Several standard locations are recognized by the relish tools, so that if you choose to create a standard-location relish home directory you don't have to set an environment variable to tell relish where the relish home is.